dawanejomah/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory: delete the directory my_first_directory that is in the /tmp directory cd - a script that changes the working directory to the previous one ls -al . .. /boot a script that lists all files even ones with names beginning with a period charactern the current directory and the parent of the working directory and the /boot directory (in this order) in long format
+rmdir /tmp/my_first_directory: delete the directory my_first_directory that is in the /tmp directory cd - a script that changes the working directory to the previous one ls -al . .. /boot a script that lists all files even ones with names beginning with a period charactern the current directory and the parent of the working directory and the /boot directory (in this order) in long format file /tmp/iamafile a script that prints the type of the file named iamafile